 Not to be outdone, Books-A-Million has its own perks for shopping in person.
 "If you shop in-store, sometimes they will let you split your order so you can use your coupon twice," says India Irwin, DealNews Content Assistant.

 Perhaps one of the biggest occasions to shop in-store over online is when a retailer accepts competitors' coupons or provides price matching.
 These offers can vary by store, item, and purchase amount, so it's always good to ask before deciding where to buy something.
-DealNews Coupons team members reported they've had luck with Michaels accepting coupons from Jo-Ann Fabric, for example.

-What Are the Best Stores for Online Coupons?
+What Stores Have the Best Online Coupons?

 Choosing the best stores for online coupons can be a somewhat subjective task.
 It really depends on what stores you like to shop, and whether you find their policies useful.
 We reached out to our coupon-savvy colleagues for their opinions on the top stores.